vfarah-if/localkubekindexercise/learn-kind.md

      Forwarding from [::1]:8000 -> 80
    ```

-7. **Browse** to this and remember as soon as you close that session, port forwading will dissapear
+7. **Browse** to this and remember as soon as you close that session, port forwarding will dissapear

    ![Port forwarded browser](assets/nginx-in-browser.png)